Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Straw Filters

-While we don’t recommend them as your primary method of water filtration in the wild, straw filters are undeniably one of the easiest ways of procuring fresh water fast.
-Our favorite budget filter, the LifeStraw Personal, fits this bill.
-These are great for trail running, mountain biking, or as a backup to your primary filter.
-These filters allow you to get down and dirty by a stream or lake and drink directly from the source by sipping the water through the filter like a straw.
+While I don’t recommend them as your primary method of water filtration in the wild, straw filters are undeniably one of the easiest ways of procuring fresh water fast.
+My favorite budget filter, the LifeStraw Personal, fits this bill.
+These filters are great for trail running, mountain biking, or as a backup to your primary filter.
+They allow you to get down and dirty by a stream or lake and drink directly from the source by sipping the water through the filter like a straw.

 LifeStraw Peak Series Collapsible Squeeze 1 L Bottle